-How to make money from gubbed accounts
+There are several ways to make money from matched betting with gubbed accounts:

 Arbs work like price boosts in that you profit from the back odds being higher than the lay odds.
 However, they are not a promotion but result from bookmakers being slow with adjusting their odds.
 Placing the occasional arb here and there is totally fine as it happens accidentally even to genuine punters.

-Which accounts are safe to arb?
+Which bookmaker accounts are safe to arb?